-Our Constitution sets out how South Oxfordshire District Council is managed and guides decision-making towards objectives.
+- 23. Our Constitution sets out how South Oxfordshire District Council is managed and guides decision-making towards objectives.
 The monitoring officer is responsible for ensuring the lawfulness of decision-making and maintaining the Constitution.
 Our Constitution includes a set of procedure rules that govern how we conduct our business.
 It also includes protocols covering, for example, the disclosure of interests in contracts and the relationship between officers and councillors.
-In addition the Constitution contains a planning code of conduct for councillors and a code of conduct for officers.
+In addition the Constitution contains a planning code of conduct for councillors and a code of conduct for officers. - 24.
 All decisions are made in accordance with the requirements of the Constitution and the scheme of delegation, which forms part of the Constitution.
-The monitoring officer will report to full Council or to Cabinet if she considers that any proposal, decision or omission would give rise to unlawfulness or if any decision or omission has given rise to maladministration.

-In the role of monitoring officer, the head of legal and democratic services contributes to the promotion and maintenance of high standards of conduct through support to the Standards Committee.
+The monitoring officer will report to full Council or to Cabinet if she considers that any proposal, decision or omission would give rise to unlawfulness or if any decision or omission has given rise to maladministration. - 25.
+In the role of monitoring officer, the head of legal and democratic services contributes to the promotion and maintenance of high standards of conduct. - 26.
+The Constitution incorporates the Oxfordshire code of conduct, which became effective from 1 July 2012.